 We are Christians, not super-Christians.
 We do not have a special hot-line to God.
 We sometimes doubt our calling, and wrestle with questions of significance.
 In terms of basic emotional and spiritual needs, missionaries are like everyone else.
 The majority of missionaries do not return after their first year of service; so at any given moment, some of us are considering coming back from the field.
 We might welcome a chance to share in confidence what’s really going on with us.

 PS – It took me a year to get this article in the shape I wanted, and I still hoped it would not sound harsh.
 By far this is the most read article I’ve written in 25 years.
-I got maybe three negative responses to this article; they had to do with my making missionaries sounding oversensitive, or my assessment that Americans do not suffer to the degree that Christians do elsewhere.
+I got maybe three negative responses to it; they had to do with my making missionaries sounding oversensitive, or my assessment that Americans do not suffer to the degree that Christians do elsewhere.
 I might add that Christians suffer relatively little here in Costa Rica; there there is full constitutional freedom of religion.
-I sometimes work in a “persecuted” country but have not had any problems with that government; still, every single Christian in that country suffers more for his or her faith than any case I have ever heard of in the US, whether they are cake decorators or not.
-I do assert that many Americans, most of us not having spent time in dangerous areas abroad, exaggerate the degree of suffering we undergo.
+I sometimes do work in a “persecuted” country but have not had any problems with that government; still, every single Christian in that country suffers more for his or her faith than any case I have ever heard of in the US.
+My perception is that Americans, most of us not having spent time in dangerous areas abroad, exaggerate the degree of suffering we undergo.
 This is a topic I have written about before on this blog, and in a much sharper tone.

 I also would like to pen an article on “things that American Christians wish they could tell their missionaries.”
 If you have some thoughts, send them along, and speak frankly and anonymously!